Build Resilience-Centered Skills Today

 Educators and supportive adults play a critical role in helping children and youth thrive.
-This free training equips educators and supportive adults with the knowledge and skills to support children and youth who have experienced trauma.
+This free training equips them with the knowledge and strength-based skills to support children and youth who have experienced trauma.

 For children and youth who have experienced trauma, it is important to have positive relationships with adults they can trust.
 By building the skills needed to recognize and respond to signs of trauma, adults who work with children and youth can be an important source of support.